 Red grapes are easy to clean and eat, and they’re great to eat refrigerated or at room temperature.
 They can be eaten alone or added to fruit or green salads.
 As with any other fruit or vegetable, organic is a good way to go.

-Certain types of seeds—such as chia, flax, and sesame—contain something called polyphenols.
-Polyphenols are found in plants and work to reduce estrogen levels in the bloodstream.
-According to information from Oregon State University, flax seeds contain the greatest amount of polyphenols.
+Certain types of seeds — such as flax and sesame — contain something called polyphenols.
+Polyphenols are found in plants and reduce estrogen levels in the bloodstream.
+According to information from Oregon State University, flax seeds contain some of the highest levels.

 Unrefined grains aren’t broken down like processed ones.
 They maintain all of their parts: endosperm, bran, and germ.
 Like seeds, whole grains contain anti-estrogen polyphenols.